polaris-maps/polaris-api/connections/README.md

 # connections

-Connections to the MongoDB databases.
+Connection to the Postgres DB

 TBD: If apiLog and clientLog should become one file.